aileenvl/vueconfAgent/README.md

 ## Getting Started

 ## Supabase
-Sure, here are the steps to create a vector database in Supabase manually:

 1. Create a new Supabase project by signing up or logging in to your Supabase account.
 2. In the project dashboard, click on the "Database" tab.